xinhong3/PaxosProofLean/README.md

 lake build
 ```

 It will build `./Paxos.lean` which imports the Spec, Lemmas and Proof from `./Paxos`.
-By default, lean will give a warning if there's `sorry` in the proof:
+By default, lean will give a warning if there's `sorry` in the proof, or an error if the proof is not completed.
+The build should take around 20 minutes (On 2021 Macbook Pro, 16GB RAM).

 ```
 warning: ././././Paxos/Proof.lean:164:8: declaration uses 'sorry'